aspectran/aspectran/README.md

 ```

 ## [Quick Start Guide](http://www.aspectran.com/getting-started/quickstart/)
-Describes the process of creating a simple web application using Aspectran.
+Describes the process of developing a simple web application using Aspectran.

 ## [Download](http://www.aspectran.com/getting-started/download/)
 Provides information on downloading the Aspectran library directly and information about Aspectran Atifact for Maven users.